creathque/TPMR/README.md

 ## License

-License information will be provided with the code release.
+License information will be provided with the official code release.

+---

+Copyright © 2026 TPMR authors.
+All rights reserved.